Avignon University (2020-2030)

 - Doctoral School ED536 – Agricultural sciences & Sciences

-IMPLANTEUS will also rely on the Terralia cluster’s socioeconomic partners and on regional companies (e.g., Naturex-Givaudan) and technical centers (CRITT PACA, CTCPA, CTIFL).
+IMPLANTEUS rely also on the Innov’Alliance cluster’s socioeconomic partners and on regional companies (e.g., Naturex-Givaudan) and technical centers (CRITT PACA, CTCPA, CTIFL).